fairwind2k/fairwind2k/README.md

 ------------------------

 I was in mechanical engineering, I’m now pivoting to software engineering by retraining program.
-I'm learning Express.js, Typescript and write JS every day!
+I'm learning Express.js, Typescript and JS.

 ### Skills